 Following a general discussion of the torture statute, the 2005 Bradbury Memo considered whether each individual technique would cause "severe physical or mental pain or suffering."
 As a preliminary matter, the memorandum noted that the EITs were developed from SERE training, and recited some of the same statistics regarding the effect of EITs on trainees that had appeared in the Classified Bybee Memo to support the conclusion that SERE EITs did not result in prolonged mental harm.
 2005 Bradbury Memo at 29, n.33; Classified Bybee Memo at 5.
-Although the 2005 Bradbury Memo prefaced its discussion with the qualifying statement. "fully recognizing the limitations of reliance on this experience."
+Although the 2005 Bradbury Memo prefaced its discussion with the qualifying statement, "fully recognizing the limitations of reliance on this experience," it did not directly address the following concern, previously noted by CIA's Office of Technical Service (b)(3)